Dr Suzanne Brown (Chartered Clinical Psychologist, DClinPsych, MSc, BSc)

 The method of ISTDP was developed during the 1960s and 1970s by Habib Davanloo, a psychiatrist and psychoanalyst from Montreal who grew frustrated with the length and relatively limited efficacy of psychoanalysis.
 ISTDP applies his clinical interpretations and techniques while incorporating insights from interpersonal neurobiology and affective neurosciences.

 While ISTDP shares roots with classical psychoanalysis, it also differs in important ways.
 The ISTDP therapist is an active advocate of change rather than a neutral observer.
 Instead of making interpretations, the therapist relies on non-interpretive techniques including encouragement to feel; challenge to take responsibility to change; and confrontation of resistance to change.

 Training, qualifications & experience

-Working with complex presentations for over eleven years in both NHS and private settings, I have experience working across the age range, in teams, and at an organisational level.
-I have presented at numerous research conferences and have a special interest in elite sports, working to promote psychologically informed environments (most recently with the RFU and Birmingham City Football Club).
+Working with complex presentations for over twelve years in both NHS and private settings, I have experience working across the age range, in teams, and at an organisational level.

 I am a guest lecturer, teaching workshops on the Coventry and Warwick Clinical Psychology Doctorate and Masters programme.
-I am an active podcaster, blogger and researcher publishing in the domains of attachment and trauma, parenting, and transgender experiences.
+An active podcaster, blogger and researcher publishing in the domains of attachment and trauma, parenting, and transgender experiences.

 - DClinPsy Warwick University